Oleh Liashko: Personal life

 Liashko's private life is surrounded by rumours that he is gay, something Liashko has always firmly denied.
 In early October 2010, a video shot in 1993 was leaked onto the internet in which a young man who looks and sounds like Liashko talks about having sexual relations with another man, a certain high-ranking official.
-Liashko had been rumored to be gay for a long time before the video appeared.
 The day after the video was leaked he issued a statement accusing political opponents of doctoring the video using "modern technologies".
 And he stated "Personally, I have a traditional sexual orientation".
 In an interview in October 2012, Liashko was told by a spoof interviewer that the reporter's friend believed Liashko represented sexual minorities in parliament.
 Liashko was handed a mobile phone, spoke to the supposed friend and then promised to beat his face in while being filmed on camera.
 Liashko had stressed in May 2011 he had nothing against sexual minorities.
 In an interview in September 2015, he stated that being LGBT "is the choice of each individual.
 I cannot condemn".